 – The story is weak.

 – This game could have benefited from more music.

 + The Easter eggs are truly worth finding.

 + Epic visuals for retro gamers.

 Phew, this was harsh to do.
 My nostalgia was always taking the best of me and pushing every bad thing I wanted to say, was pushed out of my head.
 The old warning I have to give is that this game is a pain to get working properly on modern systems.
 It even acts funny from time to time on my virtual machine.
 So, please, keep that in mind.

 But this game was the cause I got truly addicted to gaming.
 It’s a very influential game in my eyes and I often reference it in my head when I’m reviewing or writing.
 Somehow it gives me inspiration.

 Let me reveal a few things I haven’t talked about in my review.
 Like the adjustable difficulty, boss battles and a map system.
 Yeah, the game is pretty deep when I think about it.
 I had enough material for a long review for sure, but just because I felt like writing a review about this game and finally publish it, since I was always somewhat displeased, I kept it to my usual length.

-Anyways, I’m writing a longer final thoughts then I should.
+Anyway, I’m writing a longer final thought then I should.
 Play this game for yourself and tell me what you thought of this game.
-I truly think it’s a master piece with a few flaws.
+I truly think it’s a masterpiece with a few flaws.